ItziModel/itzi-docker/README.rst

 Itzï
 ====

-This is a full environmnet for the Itzï flood model.
+This is a full environment for the Itzï flood model.
 It includes:

 - GRASS 7